Black History: Special Delivery!!

-McHenry developed the computer code that now allows us to surf the internet and receive emails!
+In 1993, McHenry developed the computer code that now allows us to surf the internet and receive emails!
 His invention is now known as the “.com.”
-Due to McHenry’s success, the U.S government granted Network Solutions an additional contract to continue developing a domain registry service for the internet as the sole domain name registrar for “.com, .net, .edu, .gov and .org” domains.
+Due to McHenry’s success, the U.S. government granted Network Solutions an additional contract to continue developing a domain registry service for the internet as the sole domain name registrar for “.com, .net, .edu, .gov and .org” domains.
 Network Solutions was also awarded a contract to manage the central database of domain names, which was a $1 million/year contract; making them the only company authorized to develop and issue website addresses.
 They had no competitors for the contract because no one really knew what the internet was at the time.
 As the internet began to take off, McHenry realized that he needed more capital to grow the business.
 However, the National Science Foundation contract made expansion challenging because no matter how many new domain names they registered, they could not increase their contract prices.

 McHenry decided that he would apply to the U.S. government so that Network Solutions could charge directly for the domain names to help increase revenue.
 Under the initial contract with the National Science Foundation, all domain names had to be issued for free.
 At the time, no one knew how much the demand would explode.
 Emmit reached out to wealthy and high profile members of the black community, financial institutions, and Wall Street, to seek additional funding for the business but could not find anyone to invest in it.
 He did receive some financial assistance from a white fellow engineer, but it was not enough.
 McHenry was now faced with the possibility that the government might revoke his contract because they were struggling to keep up with the demand.
 This placed the company in a difficult position because they needed additional funding to increase staffing